emberfeather/node-xml2object/readme.md

     function() { ... }

 Marks the end of the input file when it has been completely streamed through the parser.

+## Other Notes

+Elements being parsed cannot currently be nested.
+For example. if you have `root > bikes > bike > wheel` as a heirarchy and have done a `xml2object('transportation.xml', [ 'bike', 'wheel' ])` the bike objects will be returned, but the wheel elements inside the bike element will not be parsed separately.